rar0n/rarons-TTS-Reader/README.md

 ### Seed Vault tab

-A simple table of voices and seed values, if stored from the Narration tab.
+Just a simple table of stored seed values from the Narration tab.
-Click on an entry's Notes cell to edit a note about it.
-Or click on a row to select it for deletion.
+In case you like a seed value / voice combo.
+Stores:
+ - Voice
+ - Seed value
+ - Any "instructions" text.
+ - Optional notes

+ After editing a note or instruction, click "Save Table".
+ - It's stored in the same file as the settings.
+ - If you mess up and want to revert to the last saved settings, go to Settings tab and reload settings (don't click "Save Table" then...).

 | Button | Action |
 |---|---|